ailinzi/xianlinzi/Quick-Start-Guide.md

 easiest linux install environments.

 UPnP is enabled by default to open port 8444 for incoming connections.
-If this causes issues, you can disable it in config.yaml.
-Some routers may require port forwarding, or enabling UPnP in the router's configuration.
+If this causes issues, you can disable it in `config.yaml`.
+Or you can run this command: `chia configure -upnp false` Some routers may require port forwarding, or enabling UPnP in the router's configuration.